stsurya/Terraform/tfIQ.md

 ## How do you handle a corrupted or accidentally deleted state file?

 If a state file is corrupted or accidentally deleted, my first step is to check if we’re using a remote backend like S3 or Azure Blob with versioning enabled and restore a previous version.
 If no backup exists, I would manually rebuild the state using terraform import to map each real resource back into Terraform’s management.
 Running terraform apply without a valid state is dangerous because Terraform might attempt to recreate everything, so restoring or reconstructing state is critical.

+## Suppose your team uses remote backend with state locking enabled, but a colleague force-terminates a terraform apply.
+What issues can arise and how do you fix them?

+When using a remote backend with state locking, if a colleague force-terminates an apply, Terraform may leave the state locked.
+This blocks further operations and could leave resources half-created.
+The fix is to use terraform force-unlock <LOCK_ID> to release the stale lock, then run terraform plan to check for drift.
+If resources were created but not recorded in state, I’d use terraform import to reconcile them.
+This ensures state and infrastructure are back in sync.